 In July 2012, NL was served in EPEC Polymers, Inc., v.
 NL Industries, Inc., (United States District Court for the District of New Jersey, Case 3:12-cv-03842-PGS-TJB).
-The plaintiff, a landowner of property located across the Raritan River from NL's former Sayreville, New Jersey operation, claims that contaminants from NL's former Sayreville operation came to be located on its land.
+The plaintiff, a landowner of property located across the Raritan River from our former Sayreville, New Jersey operation, claims that contaminants from NL's former Sayreville operation came to be located on its land.
 The complaint seeks compensatory and punitive damages and alleges, among other things, trespass, private nuisance, negligence, strict liability, and claims under CERCLA and the New Jersey Spill Act.
-NL has denied liability and will defend vigorously against all of the claims.
+In April 2016, the case was stayed and administratively terminated pending court-ordered mediation.
+If the mediation is unsuccessful, the case will become active, and we will continue to deny liability and defend vigorously against all of the claims.

-In March 2013, NL received Special Notice from EPA for Operable Unit 1, residential area, at the Big River Mine Tailings Superfund Site in St. Francois County, Missouri.
+In March 2013, NL received Special Notice from EPA for Operable Unit 1, residential area, at the Big River Mine Tailings Superfund Site in St. François County, Missouri.
 The site encompasses approximately eight former mine and mill areas, only one of which is associated with former NL operations, as well as adjacent residential areas.
 NL initiated a dialog with EPA regarding a potential settlement for this operable unit.